-- 1 On the navigation panel, under Dashboards > My Dashboards, open your custom dashboard. - 2 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon classic web console will open in a new tab. - 3 On the Action panel, open the Data tab. - 4 Click the down arrow to expand the Parameterized Inputs and Data elements.
+- 1 On the navigation panel, under Dashboards > My Dashboards, open your custom dashboard. - 2 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon - 3 On the Action panel, open the Data tab. - 4 Click the down arrow to expand the Parameterized Inputs and Data elements.